opensafely/documentation/docs/jobs-site.md

 For instructions on how to request approval, please see [this section](https://www.opensafely.org/policies-for-researchers/#all-datasets-publication) of the researcher policy document.
 Following approval from NHSE, you should also create draft public outputs for review.
 To do this, navigate to the _release_ containing the outputs you would like to be published and click the `Publish` button.

+As part of publishing your outputs, you should also make the repository where your analysis code is written public.
+You can find instructions on how to do that [here](https://docs.opensafely.org/publishing-repo/).

 Once approved, your released outputs will be “published” and viewable from the published outputs in the `Published outputs` section of your `Releases`.
 This is accessible by everyone, even those without a login.